Venue: Committee Room 1 - Pink Room. View directions

 Contact: Carley Lavender (Ext 37547)

-Members and Officers are reminded to make any declarations of pecuniary, personal and/or prejudicial interests that they may have in relation to items on this agenda and are reminded that they should re-declare their interest before consideration of the item or as soon as the interest becomes apparent.
+Members and Officers are invited to make any declaration of pecuniary, personal and/or prejudicial interests that they may have in relation to items on this agenda, and are reminded that they should re-declare their interest before consideration of the items or as soon as the interest becomes apparent.

-b) whether it is a pecuniary, personal and/or prejudicial
+b) whether it is a pecuniary/personal interest and/or prejudicial interest

 c) the nature of the interest

 The Committee will be asked to approve as a correct record the Minutes of the Overview Select Committee held on 1 September 2020.

 The minutes of the Overview Select Meeting held on 1 September 2020, were approved by the Committee.